ruchany13/ruchanme/content/about.md

 # Ruchan Yalçın
 Hello!
-I'm CS student at Yalova University and DevOps Engineer at Basistek Information Tech.
+I'm DevOps Engineer at Basistek Information Tech and I'm CS student at Yalova University.
 In my job, I set up, configure, and maintain on-premise K8S environments for customers.

-In this website, I'm writing useful information about DevOps.
+In this website, I'm trying share my information and projects.

-You can ask anything ruchany13@gmail.com .
+You can ask anything via e-mail ruchany13@gmail.com .

-I'm always open for a new job :)